lazd/lazd.github.io/source/posts/DOMly - Fast templates with createElement and cloneNode.md

 DOMly, named after [Dolly, the first mammal to be cloned], is a template system that takes advantage `createElement` and `cloneNode`.

-DOMly goal is to be approachable, fast, and lightweight.
+DOMly's goal is to be approachable, fast, and lightweight.

 ### Fast.
 Very fast.

-7x the performance of doT and Handlebars and 2x the perforamnce of HTMLBars.
+With 7x the performance of doT and Handlebars and 2x the performance of HTMLBars, **DOMly is arguably the fastest client-side templating system in existence**.
+Check out [the benchmarks][benchmarks on jsPerf].

+Furthermore, if you use the [`handle="someName"` feature][handles feature], you'll end up with references to elements you'll need to mutate in the future -- no `querySelector` required.

+### Zero client-side dependencies

+DOMly has no runtime library and no dependencies.
+Compiled templates are simply JavaScript functions that create DOM objects with native methods.

-Precompile your templates on the server, and when you render them in the browser, you'll have a [Node] or [DocumentFragment] ready for insertion into the DOM and references to elements you'll need to mutate in the future.
+Pre-compile your templates as part of your build process, and when you render them in the browser, you'll get a [Node] or [DocumentFragment] that you can `appendChild()` anywhere in the DOM.

 ### Pretty syntax